 In this article, we will be discussing the EIS as there is a new development in the law.
 In a recent landmark decision, the Court of Appeal found that employees travelling to work in another town are considered ‘travelling to work’ even if the employee is travelling on his/her day off.

 Ali is originally from Ipoh, but he works in Penang.
 One Sunday (off day) evening, as he was travelling to Penang so that he could make it back to work on Monday, he met with an accident.
-According to the landmark decision, the SOCSO Act covers this travel too, and Ali will be entitled to a claim under the EIS.
+According to the landmark decision, the SOCSO Act in Malaysia covers this travel too, and Ali will be entitled to a claim under the EIS.

 This is a great development as it means that employees who are injured while travelling for work will have access to medical treatment and financial assistance.
 The scheme also provides death benefits to the families of employees who die as a result of an employment injury.
 The following is the list of benefits that an employee gets under the EIS: